learn only 3 things about them ...

 porcelain crabs and sea

-with hermit crabs.
+anemones.
 These animals enjoy the constant flow of oxygenated

 water that the hermit crab generates, snack on the hermit crab's leftovers,